paulsump/futurama_quiz/README.md

 ## To do now

+- Handle exceptions (at least with http) e.g. Display proper error, not just "Please connect to the internet" on screen if request failed.
+Modify the test if appropriate.
 - Don't add any info, characters or questions that have bad data (try/catch them).
 - //Adjust Font size for different screens. e.g. answers.